shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Bug fix - DHL Paket: Fix "streetNumber" SOAP error, by assuming that the last part of "Address 1" is the street number and sending separately
+* Bug fix - DHL Paket: Allow characters in "Street Address Number" in DHL Paket settings panel

 = 1.0.1 =
 * Bug fix - DHL Paket: Fix duplicate payment details in thank you page and email
 * Bug fix - DHL Paket : Max items limit of 6 should only be for international shipments